-- 1. All the jobs mentioned above - 2.
-Complete Work-Shop Book giving details of drawing of the job and time sheet
+1. All the jobs mentioned above

+2. Complete Work-Shop Book giving details of drawing of the job and time sheet The distribution of marks for Term work shall be as follows:
-Job Work : 30 marks

-Workshop book : 10 marks

-Attendance : 10 marks
+Job Work : 30 marks Workshop book : 10 marks Attendance : 10 marks